filakhtov/gentoo-use-docs/app-crypt/libsecret.md

 This flag should normally be disable as it is mainly useful for the maintainers, testers and developers.

+### test-rust
+This flag does nothing and should be disabled.

 ### tpm
 Pass the `-Dtpm2=true` option to the meson build script.
 Provide an ability to encrypt and decrypt stored secrets using the TPM module (Trusted Platform Module), in addition to using the user's login password.